DaniloEspinosa/prueba-tecnica-min/README.md

 pnpm run start
 ```

-This will run the test API in `localhost:3000`
+This will run the API in `localhost:3000`

 ## Run the application